-Initial Reader Training is led by experienced readers and clergy and takes place in mixed modes.
+Initial Reader Training is led by experienced readers and clergy and takes place in mixed modes, supported by Pathways.
 Midweek sessions are delivered via online platforms two or three times a month; while a monthly Saturday morning session takes place in person at either the CofEB offices in the city centre or at St George’s Church, Edgbaston.

 Initial Reader Training lasts one year.
 On successful completion and assessment, the Bishop admits and licenses each candidate.
 A further 18 months of lighter-touch training, called NEXT, follows on to give newly admitted Readers space to reflect on their ministry and practice in a supported environment.